 # patterns to block files that resemble ransomware payloads.

-# NOTE: Relies on cloud-delivered protection (MAPS) for real-time verdicts.
+# NOTE: Requires cloud-delivered protection (MAPS) for real-time verdicts.

 C1DB55AB-C21A-4637-BB3F-A12568109D35